-QuickBooks requires Windows Regional Settings to be set to United States locale (if you are using a US version of QuickBooks) or the Canada locale (if you are using a Canadian version of QuickBooks) and the United Kingdom locale (if you are using a UK version of QuickBooks).
+QuickBooks Desktop requires Windows Regional Settings to be set to United States locale (if you are using a US version of QuickBooks) or the Canada locale (if you are using a Canadian version of QuickBooks) and the United Kingdom locale (if you are using a UK version of QuickBooks).
 Otherwise, errors such as unable to open QuickBooks (loading screen flashes and goes away) as well as QuickBooks has stopped working/responding may occur.
 Windows Regional Settings has also been known to cause the following error in Intuit Statement Writer, There was an error in launching QuickBooks Statement Writer and with the Fixed Asset Manager, not pulling all assets across and giving a message "out of memory".

 QuickBooks Desktop requires an English (United States) regional setting if using a US version of QuickBooks or English (Canada) regional setting if using a Canadian version of QuickBooks or again English (United Kingdom) regional setting if using a UK version of QuickBooks in order to function properly as defined by each version's system requirements.
 You will need to see if your computer is running a non English (United States, Canada and UK) regional setting.